-To make it easy: more crocodiles to make their job easier, less crocodiles to increase the monkeys' success.
+More crocodiles to make their job easier, less crocodiles to increase the monkeys' success.

-To develop: impose a bouncing pass in the river: the monkeys make ricochets to reach the other bank.
-Be careful - this evolution implies the use of low separations to create the river!
+Impose a bouncing pass in the river: the monkeys make ricochets to reach the other bank.
+Be careful this evolution implies the use of low separations to create the river!